re-pesk/data-pack/packages/nlsv/README.md

 * `async getContent(url)` gets content from a `nlsv` file on server,
 * `makeDataObject(nslvContent)` makes data object from content of .nslv file,
 * `async getNlsvData(url)` sequencially calls the other two functions to read content of `.nlsv` file and convert it to data object.

-This small library was written for a project jQuery-to-JS that aims to provide examples of how to replace jQuery with pure JavaScript.
-The data used for testing is from the jQuery API documentation.

 *[DSV]: Delimiter Separated Values